MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

     - Microsoft Defender Antivirus performance troubleshooting by using the troubleshooting mode and manipulating tamper protection and other antivirus settings.

-- If a tampering event (for example, the Preference snapshot) is altered or deleted, troubleshooting mode will end and tamper protection will be enabled on the device.
+- If a tampering event occurs (for example, the Preference snapshot is altered or deleted), troubleshooting mode will end and tamper protection will be enabled on the device.

 - Local admins, with appropriate permissions, can change configurations on individual endpoints that are normally locked by policy.
 Having a device in troubleshooting mode can be helpful when diagnosing Microsoft Defender Antivirus performance and compatibility scenarios.